lonycell/grafana.v7/docs/sources/packages_api/data/buildinfo.md

 ## BuildInfo interface

-Describes the build information that will be available via the Grafana configuration.
+Describes the build information that will be available via the ThingSPIN configuration.

 <b>Signature</b>